14 Mar 2026: Motorway Madness Reprised

-The route explores quiet suburbia, a glimpse of the Abbey Flyer railway line, lots of field walking, lunch at an urban churchyard, the River Ver and one of its flood plains (which might prove interesting if it has been raining heavily in early Feb2026), Frogmore Lakes, a sewage farm, the confluence of the Rivers Ver and Colne, and – the lo-light of the walk – the concrete insanity of M25 J21.
+The route explores quiet suburbia, a glimpse of the Abbey Flyer railway line, field walking, lunch at an urban churchyard, the River Ver,, Frogmore Lakes, a sewage farm, the confluence of the Rivers Ver and Colne, and – the lo-light of the walk – the concrete insanity of M25 J21.
 The route uses a footpath bridge which transects the junction, a path Herts GOC last walked in Jul2012.
 It is a very giddying and discombobulating experience.

 The route is exposed.
 Wear appropriate warm clothing.

 Wear sturdy boots.
-Expect mud and some flooding.
+Expect surface mud and some surface flooding.

 Bring packed lunch, water and something to sit on.